 In John 2, Jesus turned water into wine.
-Sometimes, it feels like the Church has been trying to change it back ever since.
+Religion has been trying to change it back ever since.
 I suspect legalistic types would prefer it if this story had been excluded from the bible.
 After all, the party context doesn’t sit well with the misery of religious pretence.

 The story can at times be dismissed as a kind of irrelevant incident which happened just before Jesus officially got going.
 But such a miserable conclusion would completely miss an important point.
 The Holy Spirit included this incident in scripture for very good reason.
 We must be sure we never reduce a momentous miracle to a monotonous monologue which sounds more like water into whine than ‘water into wine’.
 That’s sadly what the spirit of religion tends to do.
 But joyless religiosity is un-representative of the culture of God’s Kingdom.

 It’s interesting that this first recorded miracle of Jesus occurred at a party.
 It was a happy occasion…well, apart from the little matter of a crisis behind the scenes.
 The problem?
 They’d run out of wine.
 Here was a situation which was clearly brought about by human error.
 Wedding celebrations in those days would have lasted up to a week.
 So, the lack of wine might have been because someone had miscalculated and not purchased enough?
 Or perhaps the budget for the wedding party had not been properly prepared to cater for all the guests?
 Then again, maybe some attendees had been a bit selfish with their consumption of said beverage, thus denying others?
 Whatever way you look at it, somebody somewhere had badly messed up.